trpc/trpc/README.md

 ## Example apps

-You can play clone this project and play with local examples
+You can play clone this project and play with local examples or try them on CodeSandbox.

 ```bash
 git clone git@github.com:trpc/trpc.git